jeangui/shakinbase/README.md

 mrt run
 ```

-May be it will be necessary to install agin the meteorite packages :
+May be it will be necessary to install again the meteorite packages :

 ```
 mrt add leaflet